prank7/altcampus.school/posts/what-you-need-to-become-a-full-stack-web-developer.md

 ---
-title: 'Why You Need to Become a Full Stack Web Developer'
+title: 'What You Need to Become a Full Stack Web Developer'
 description: 'Are you qualified to be a full-stack web developer?
 Learn about everything you need to become a successful developer.'
 date: '2020-19-05'
 blurb: Know everything about what you need to become a full-stack web developer.